Signed in as:

 These are all important questions that need to be answered.

-There are a number of reason why the auto injector does not work:
+There are a number of reasons why the auto injector does not work:

 1. The injector is damaged or malfunctions.